fajardgb/jsPsych-FreemanLab/README.md

 # Introduction
 Welcome! [jsPsych](https://www.jspsych.org/7.3/) is a great tool for conducting online (and in person) experiments.
 More and more psychologists have begun using it - it’s almost at 1k stars on GitHub!
 Implementing it on our server is also super straightforward and easy to use (and already set up).

 Our lab’s current way of running online experiments is very outdated (Jon hired a software engineer to set it up around 2012).
-Some scripts don’t run anymore, certain links are broken, and there is no documentation - making it hard to fix bugs/issues and customize parameters.
+When it works it is great, but nowadays some scripts don’t run anymore, certain links are broken, and there is no documentation - making it hard to fix bugs/issues and customize parameters.
 Not to mention, you can’t pilot locally or use ChatGPT/Copilot 😅.

 When writing these scripts, please make sure they are **well-commented and easily customizable** (ideally via a config file). **Try not to hard code any parameters/settings** - make sure things are easily changeable.
 Here are some concrete examples of what I mean: